Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Preliminaries

+When the observed game includes inequality constraints, the resulting inverse problem necessarily contains complementarity constraints and only few tools are available to solve the resulting problem.
+In the next section, we show how to transform \cref{inverse_game} into an unconstrained problem by making the inner game differentiable, which also enables combination with other differentiable components.

 \textbf{Running example:} We assign the tracker (player~1) to be the ego-agent and parameterize the game with the goal position of the target robot $\theta^2 = p_{\text{goal}}^2$.
 That is, the tracker does not know the target agent's goal and tries to infer this parameter from position observations.
 To ensure that \cref{inverse_game} remains tractable, the ego-agent maintains only a fixed-length buffer of observed opponent's positions.
-Note that even in the $2$-player case, the problem is different from \ac{ioc} since the solution accounts for the non-cooperative nature of the observed interaction.
-That is, solving the inverse game requires solving games rather than optimal control problems at the inner level.
+Note that solving the inverse game requires solving games rather than optimal control problems at the inner level to account for the noncooperative nature of observed interactions, which is different from \ac{ioc} even in the $2$-player case.
 We employ a Gaussian observation model, which we represent with an equivalent negative log-likelihood objective $\| \capbobservation - r(\capbstate, \capbcontrol) \|_2^2$ in \cref{inverse_game}, where $r(\capbstate, \capbcontrol)$ maps~$(\capbstate, \capbcontrol)$ to the corresponding sequence of expected positions.